We manage a unique portfolio

 We aim to provide investors with a long-term and secure income stream.
 We acquire supermarket property with long, inflation linked leases, targeting a portfolio average of 15 years to expiry or first break.
 The resulting income profile of the assets allows us to target a progressive dividend – we have increased our dividend every year since IPO.

 The grocery sector has proven its resilience and critical role in the UK economy through many economic cycles.
 During the COVID pandemic, supermarkets were able to overcome huge logistical challenges, remaining open and stocked, feeding the nation.
-The Big 4 were also able to scale their online delivery systems rapidly for customers because of their existing omnichannel store network.
+The leading multi-channel operators were also able to scale their online delivery systems rapidly for customers because of their existing omnichannel store network.
 Grocery volumes and online penetration remain above pre-pandemic levels and continue to grow.

-The UK market is highly concentrated, with the seven largest grocers controlling over 80% of the UK grocery space.
+The UK market is highly concentrated, with the six largest grocers controlling over 80% of the UK grocery space.

-The UK grocery market continues to be dominated by the likes of Tesco, Asda, Sainsbury’s and Morrisons who boast a combined market share of over 65%[1].
-Each of these major grocers has multi-billion-pound revenues, established consumer brands and strong credit covenants.
-Together, they serve customers through more than 4,450 stores in the UK[2].
+The UK grocery market continues to be dominated by the likes of Tesco and Sainsbury’s who boast a combined market share of over 40%[1].
+Both leading grocers has multi-billion-pound revenues, established consumer brands and strong credit covenants.
+Together, they serve customers through more than 5,000 stores in the UK[2].

 These operators play an integral role in the UK market, successfully operating a strategy of price and assortment management through a multi-channel brand focused strategy.